Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: How to Mitigate Minority Collapse?

 We turn to Figure~\ref{fig:weights} for an illustration of the effects of oversampling on real-world deep learning models, using the same experimental setup as in Figure~\ref{fig:comparison}.
 From Figure~\ref{fig:weights}, we see that the angles between pairs of the minority classifiers become larger as the oversampling rate $w_r$ increases.
 Consequently, the issue of Minority Collapse becomes less detrimental in terms of training accuracy as $w_r$ increases.
 This again corroborates the predictive ability of the Layer-Peeled Model.

 Next, we refer to Table~\ref{table:weighted-algorithm} for effect on the test performance.
-The results clearly demonstrate the improvement in test accuracy brought by oversampling for certain choices of the oversampling rates.
+The results clearly demonstrate the improvement in test accuracy using oversampling, with certain choices of the oversampling rate.
 The improvement is noticeable on both the minority classes and all classes.

-A closer look at the results of Table~\ref{table:weighted-algorithm}, however, reveals that issues remain when addressing Minority Collapse by oversampling.
-Perhaps the most critical one is that although oversampling with a very large value of $w_r$ can mitigate Minority Collapse on the training set, it is at the cost of degrading test accuracy.
-More specifically, how can we efficiently select an oversampling rate for optimal test performance?
+Behind the results of Table~\ref{table:weighted-algorithm}, however, it reveals an issue when addressing Minority Collapse by oversampling.
+Specifically, this technique might lead to degradation of test performance using a very large oversampling rate $w_r$, which though can mitigate Minority Collapse.
+How can we efficiently select an oversampling rate for optimal test performance?
 More broadly, Minority Collapse does not seem likely to be fully resolved by sampling-based approaches alone, and the doors are widely open for future investigation.